Bonded Pairs: Why You Might Want to Adopt Two Cats Instead of One

 A bonded pair of cats have spent most, if not all, of their lives together, either being raised as kitten siblings or long-time companions.
 As a result, the relationship between a bonded pair usually runs deep.

-Bonded relationships can run so deep it can greatly affect one or both cats’ well-being if the pair is broken up.
-This is why shelters and rescues work extra hard to keep the pair together, knowing that separating them could cause problems with eating, behavior and their overall health.
+Bonded relationships can run so deep that they can greatly affect one or both cats’ well-being if the pair is broken up.
+This is why shelters and rescues work extra hard to keep the pair together, knowing that separating them could cause problems with eating, behavior, and overall health.

 What makes bonded cat pairs so special?
 Double the snuggles and fun, of course.
-But there are a few more reasons why you might consider adopting two instead of one.
+But there are more reasons why you might consider adopting two cats instead of one.

 Pairs are Happier